resonance-audio/resonance-audio-web-sdk/README.md

 ```

 These `Source` instances are automatically managed and modelled by the
-`Songbird` instance.
+`Songbird` scene.
 Simply provide the desired monophonic input to each source
 to complete the audio graph.

 ```js